 - Migrate workloads gradually: For example, IT professionals can identify workloads that can be tested in the cloud, and the partnership can help design a proof of concept for those workloads.
-Assuming success in the PoC, the partnership can create a customized plan to continue the migration. - Modernize in flight by assessing everything and modernize in a production line to put legacy technology behind you.
+Assuming success in the PoC, the partnership can create a customized plan to continue the migration. - Forklift all workloads to the cloud to gain performance improvements on a modernized platform and modernize apps gradually as IT practitioners get skilled up in the process. - Modernize in flight by assessing everything and modernize in a production line to put legacy technology behind you.
 This strategy assumes that the skills are in place for success, and may not be the most pragmatic approach, as there could be risks to business continuity.